growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/integrate-with-hackmd.md

     - content inserted into head.ejs and foot.ejs are correct
     - the URL from the src attribute of the script tag inserted into the source code of HackMD/CodiMD can be accessed successfully (can load the CSS and JavaScript).

+### Error when pressing "Update", and GROWI session expires ("/login" appears when you move to another page)

+- The session cookie names `connect.sid` are conflicting between GROWI and HackMD/CodiMD
+  - Set the environment variable `SESSION_NAME` in GROWI to change the cookie name